sposusu/lyricDisplay/README.md

 * **Translated Lyric**

-For the lyric commander, there are two subtle UI helping you recognize where you are:
+For the lyric commander, there are 4 subtle UIs helping you recognize where you are:

 * **Progress Bar** shows current progress (curren line / total lines) %
 * **Last Song** shows last song title